INTERVIEW BY MARKO SYRJALA

 Many early “punks” now live in the United States.
 Johnny Rotten lives there, and also Steve Jones and many others.

 That’s right.
 I’d love to get all of these guys altogether, all on the new record that’s a kind of a tribute to punk.

 Speaking about punk, are you familiar with the old Finnish punk scene?

 Well, not very familiar.
 I know bands like Hanoi Rocks; Michael Monroe is great.
-He’s always been one of my favourites.
+He’s always been one of my favorites.
 I’ve known him for years, and I was always a fan.
-Yeah, he was a very happy guy, really, really great artist.
+Yeah, he was a very happy guy, a really, really great artist.
 Michael Monroe, Hanoi Rocks.

 Before them, we had plenty of those “real punk bands.”
 Rattus, Kaaos, Appendix, Terveet Kädet, and so on.
 Do you know those bands?

 Oh, I wasn’t that familiar at the time with those bands.
 But I’m going to check it out because I love Rattus.
 Rattus and Appendix.
 And that was when?
 That was the ’70s?

 So, it was probably around the same time as Plasmatics?

 I think so?
 And you know, what is a funny thing?
 One of the biggest fans of those bands is Max Cavalera.
 He’s even using Kaaos stickers on his guitars “Laughs.”